B3RDLY/B3RDLY/README.md

 ---
   > please avoid making negative jokes about him around me, it feels personal. (most of the time I won't mind.)
 </details>
+---
+  > He is a character I strongly relate to and connect myself with, I can get defensive over him. (working on it)
 </div>